sarturodev/gamejolt-api-plugin/README.md

 # Get started
 ## Installation

+ 1. Create the `addons` folder in the project's root path.

- 1. Copy and paste the folder `gamejolt_api` in the `res://addons/` path from your project.
+ 2. Copy and paste the folder `gamejolt_api` in the `res://addons/` path from your project.

- 2. To activate/deactivate the plugin, go to `Project>Project Settings>Plugins`, and change its status.
+ 3. To activate/deactivate the plugin, go to `Project>Project Settings>Plugins`, and change its status.

 Once installed, the plugin will automatically configure and load the **GameJoltAPI** scene as a Singleton Object.
 To use the API just call the GameJoltAPI's functions.